JojoVes/CreativeWriting/Poems/GoodEnough.md

 expected to practice at least three hours a day,
 and spent at least one hour a week
 getting one-on-one criticism
-that focused on how to get better
+focused on how to get better
 rather than wasting time
 on praise for the improvements I made,
 I can't blame my brain for summarizing that as